fmanclossi/TJBot-playbook/examples/Doggy/Tale1.Scene5.StandUp.Doggy.md

 # Tales of two doggies
-# TALE 1 – Doggy barks and shake its tail if an object is less than 30cm away
+# Doggy likes his treats.
+It needs to eat healthier and start doing exercises
-Doggy is a very careful watchdog.
-Nothing and no one can pass without getting a strong barking.
+Doggy is a sweet tooth.
+It loves treats, cakes and ice cream.
+Also likes hamburgers, chips, pizza and pasta!
+It’s getting fat, so it needs to eat healthier and start doing exercises!
+But it doesn’t like gymnastic!!!

 [Back to Tale of two doggies MAIN INDEX](Tales%20of%20two%20doggies.md)

-## Tale1.Scene5 – Stand Up, Doggy!
+## Tale2.Scene1 – Stand Up, Doggy!

 **Requirement:** TJBot, Doggy Premium – [already setup and tested](https://github.com/fmanclossi/TJBot-playbook/blob/master/examples/Doggy/Setup%20Doggy%20and%20Test%20features.md)